 First up is a single elephant, whose chain is strapped around the truck's bumper.
 When everything is secure, the signal is given.
 The rider gives the elephant a sharp whack on the head with his machete and all pandemonium breaks out.
 Trumpeting roars rock the forest's stillness as the great pachyderm strains to tug the truck free.
 Again and again it pulls, yanking, yanking, while the truck's engine shrieks and moans.
 Black clouds of diesel cloak the participants as both engine and elephant whine in agony.
 But all to no avail; the truck has sunk deeper still.

 Regrouping, we discuss the possibilities.
 The thought of camping beside this malarial watering hole does not make any of us happy.
 But as the line of vehicles on either side lengthens, an idea is conjured.
 Why not trade vehicles?
-Those on the other side of the hole can take our car and we take theirs.
+Those on the other side can take our truck and we take theirs.
 Thirty minutes of negotiation later, a deal is struck.
 We are on the road again.
-Our new driver is nicknamed "Rambo."
+Our brash new driver is quickly nicknamed "Rambo."